upspin/upspin/doc/signup.md

 **Pay attention to the text in the output about remembering your "secret seed".
 It provides a way to regenerate your keys if you lose them.**

-_Note: If used interactively with a shell that keeps a command history, the using `keygen` with the `-secretseed` option may cause the secret to be saved in the history file.
+_Note: If used interactively with a shell that keeps a command history, using `keygen` with the `-secretseed` option may cause the secret to be saved in the history file.
 If so, the history file should be cleared after running `keygen`._